 Taking a step back, let’s analyse what’s happening.
 The commander had been submitting weekly programme level highlight reports to the emperor (sponsor) and had been portraying the schedule KPI as green.
 However a disturbance in the Force (the dark side) has led the emperor to suspect not all is on track, so he sends in Darth Vader (Project Assurance) to conduct an audit.
 As we all know, the second Death Star project was behind schedule due to a lack of resources.
 I could go on but I think we all get the idea.

 I mentioned earlier that reports are typically manual endeavours, most of us probably recognise Friday as being reporting day.
-The day where you delve into your memory banks, trying to determine what should be reported and what shade of green you should be using against your KPIs.
-This is a very time consuming process (that projects managers dislike) and increasingly stakeholders want to be able to self-service and access the reports they want, when they want.
+The day where you delve into your memory banks, trying to determine what should be reported and what shade of green you should be used against your KPIs.
+This is a very time-consuming process (that projects managers dislike) and increasingly stakeholders want to be able to self-service and access the reports they want when they want.
 They also want standardised, objective reporting based on facts so that they are easier to digest.

 Is there a better way?

 At this point I sense you all wondering, “there must be a better way”, and reaching out “show us the light”.
 Well, there is a way in which you can: